ramrahu/Default-Prediction/README.md

 PAY_AMT5	Amount of previous payment in May, 2005 (NT dollar) PAY_AMT6	Amount of previous payment in April, 2005 (NT dollar) default_payment_next_month	Target Variable: Default payment (1=yes, 0=no)

+## Future Works
+As the dataset is imbalanced, we could make it balanced using techniques like SMOTE.